geekiam/website/README.md

 learn more about writing, blogging and the internet and fun for me as I get to play with a whole lot of new stuff I have not been previously familiar with.

-Along the way, I have been writing a series of articles on my blog [garywoodfine.com](https://garywoodfine.com) about what I have learned playing with the new stuff.
+### Girdsome Tutorial series

-This will more than likely inspire a whole raft of blog posts etc.
+Along the way, I have been writing a series of articles on my blog [garywoodfine.com](https://garywoodfine.com) about what I have learned playing with Gridsome & Netlify

 * [Gridsome – VueJS Static Website Generator](https://garywoodfine.com/gridsome-vuejs-static-website-generator/)
 * [Gridsome – More adventures with the static website generator](https://garywoodfine.com/gridsome-more-adventures-with-the-static-website-generator/)